 - May be triggered by hyperventilation or flashing lights, in some cases

-Atypical petit mal seizures begin slower and last longer.
-Symptoms are similar but muscle activity changes may be more noticeable.
+Some absence seizures begin slower and last longer.
+These are called atypical absence seizures.
+Symptoms are similar to regular absence seizures, but muscle activity changes may be more noticeable.

 For information on diagnosis and treatment, see:

 Abou-Khalil BW, Gallagher MJ, Macdonald RL.
 Epilepsies.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, Pa: Elsevier Saunders; 2012:chap 67.

 Buchhalter J. Treatment of childhood absence epilepsy -- an evidence-based answer at last!
 Epilepsy Curr.
 2011;11(1):12–15.

 Wiebe S. The epilepsies.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Elsevier Saunders; 2011:chap 410.

 - Joseph V. Campellone, M.D., Division of Neurology, Cooper University Hospital, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.